Suuyar Nigerian food stall Peckham

 Advertising

-Forget super spenny spots with Michelin stars, some of the finest food in London is dished up at street markets and in food halls.
+Forget super expensive spots with Michelin stars, some of the finest food in London is dished up at street markets, in food halls and from food trucks.
 Oh, and eaten with a wooden fork.
-If you’re a foodie on a budget, street food stalls are here to save you.
+If you’re a foodie on a budget, street stalls are here to save you.
 From sublime steak to brilliant burittos, we’ve rounded up the cream of the crop.
-Now pack some wet wipes and get out there (and do check your fave trader's IG before heading out, just to make sure they're open).
+Now pack some wet wipes and get out there (and do check your fave trader’s IG before heading out, just to make sure theyre open).

 RECOMMENDED: Find London’s best street-food markets and food halls